 |Estimated Primary Completion Date:||June 2014 (Final data collection date for primary outcome measure)|

 For more information please visit: http://clinicaltrials.gov/ct2/show/NCT01440088?spons=Threshold&rank=16

-A Study of the Safety and Efficacy of the Combination of Gemcitabine and Docetaxel with MORAb-004 in Metastatic Soft Tissue Sarcoma Morphotek is conducting this phase II trail to evaluate the progression-fee survival (PFS) of subjects treated with the combination of gemcitabine and docetaxel plus MORAb-004 versus gemcitabine and docetaxel plus placebo in subjects with metastatic soft tissue sarcome in 4 defined subgroups: liposarcoma, leiomyosarcoma, undifferentiated pleomorphic sarcoma and myxofobrpsarcoma, and other STS.
+A Study of the Safety and Efficacy of the Combination of Gemcitabine and Docetaxel with MORAb-004 in Metastatic Soft Tissue Sarcoma Morphotek is conducting this phase II trial to evaluate the progression-free survival (PFS) of subjects treated with the combination of gemcitabine and docetaxel plus MORAb-004 versus gemcitabine and docetaxel plus placebo in subjects with metastatic soft tissue sarcoma in 4 defined subgroups: liposarcoma, leiomyosarcoma, undifferentiated pleomorphic sarcoma and myxofibrosarcoma, and other STS.
 For more information view the PDF.

 Trabectedin or Dacarbazine – Janssen Research & Development, L.L.C.